fleetdm/fleet/docs/2-Deploying/FAQ.md

 ## Is Fleet compatible with X flavor of MySQL?

 Fleet is built to run on MySQL 5.7 or above.
-However, particularly with AWS Aurora, we recommend 2.10.0 and above, as we've seen issues with anything bellow that.
+However, particularly with AWS Aurora, we recommend 2.10.0 and above, as we've seen issues with anything below that.